Rosh-yadav/AWS_CloudFormation/cloudformation/Intrinsic_Functions/fiele01.md

 ```

 #### 04_Sub.md: Fn::Sub Function
-The `Fn::Sub` function substitutes variables in a string with their actual values.
-It makes the template more readable and manageable.
+The `Fn::Sub` function replaces placeholders in a string with actual values.
+It makes your template cleaner and easier to read.

 **Example:**
 ```yaml